OndrejNepozitek/Edgar-DotNet/docs/grid2d/basics.md

 ```

-var rectangleRoom = new RoomTemplateGrid2D(
+var squareRoomTemplate = new RoomTemplateGrid2D(
-    PolygonGrid2D.GetRectangle(6, 10),
+    PolygonGrid2D.GetSquare(8),
     new SimpleDoorModeGrid2D(doorLength: 1, cornerDistance: 1),
-    name: "Rectangle 6x10",
+    name: "Square 8x8"
-    allowedTransformations: new List<TransformationGrid2D>()
-    {
-        TransformationGrid2D.Identity,
-        TransformationGrid2D.Rotate90
-    }
 );

 ```

+Below we can see a visualization of the two room templates.
+Individual door positions are shown in red.

 ![](./basics/room_templates.png)

 ## Room description
-When we have our room templates ready, we need to create an instance of the `RoomDescriptionGrid2D` which describes the properties of individual rooms in the level.
+When we have our room templates ready, we need to create an instance of the `RoomDescriptionGrid2D` class which describes the properties of individual rooms in the level.
 In this tutorial, all the rooms use the same pool of room templates, so we can create only a single room description and reuse it.
 However, it is also possible to use different room description for different types of rooms.
-For example, we may want to have a boss room and a spawn room that should use different room templates than other rooms.
+For example, we may want to have a boss room and a spawn room that should use different room templates than normal rooms.

 ```